Colt's Manufacturing Company: 1980s–1990s

 The new Colt first attempted to address some of the demands of the market with the production in 1989 of the Double Eagle, a double-action pistol heavily based on the M1911 design, which was seen as an attempt to "modernize" the classic Browning design.
 Colt followed this up in 1992 with the Colt All American 2000, which was unlike any other handgun Colt had produced before—being a polymer-framed, rotating-barrel, 9×19mm handgun with a magazine capacity of 15 rounds.
 It was designed by Reed Knight, with parts manufactured by outside vendors and assembled by Colt; its execution was disastrous.
-Early models were plagued with inaccuracy and unreliability, and suffered from the poor publicity of a product recall.
+Early models were plagued with inaccuracy and unreliability and suffered from the poor publicity of a product recall.
 The product launch failed and production of the All American 2000 ended in 1994.
 This series of events led to the company's Chapter 11 bankruptcy in 1992.

 In 1992, the creditors, state and shareholders enlisted the aid of turnaround specialist RC (Ron) Whitaker to overcome the bankruptcy challenge.
 He developed a new team to address the company's situation.
 In addition to creating a positive working relationship with the UAW to introduce new techniques like cellular manufacturing, operator quality assurance and single-piece flow, they developed a renewed focus on product development.
 This resulted in the M4 carbine and Colt 22 pistol, two of the most successful new product offerings in the late 1990s, capturing 50% market shares in the first year of production.

 The 1990s brought the end of Cold War, which resulted in a large downturn for the entire defense industry.
 Colt was hit by this downturn, though it would be made worse later in the 1990s by a boycott by the shooting public in America.
 In 1994, the assets of Colt were purchased by Zilkha & Co, a financial group owned by Donald Zilkha.
 It was speculated that Zilkha's financial backing of the company enabled Colt to begin winning back military contracts.
 In fact, during the time period it won only one contract, the M4 carbine.
 However, the U.S. military had been purchasing Colt carbines for the past 30 years (See Colt Commando).
 During a 1998 The Washington Post interview, CEO Ron Stewart stated that he would favor a federal permit system with training and testing for gun ownership.
-This led to a massive grassroots boycott of Colt's products by gun stores and US gun owners.
+This led to massive grassroots boycotts of Colt's products by gun stores and US gun owners.